Dolores Cannon

-Dolores Eilene Cannon (April 15, 1931 – October 18, 2014) was an American author, self-trained hypnotherapist, and publisher.
+Dolores Eilene Taylor Cannon (April 15, 1931 – October 18, 2014) was an American author, self-trained hypnotherapist, and publisher.
 She was a leader of the New Age movement and a promoter of fringe theories relating to aliens and alternative realities.

 Cannon specialized in past life regression and developed a technique that she called the Quantum Healing Hypnosis Technique.
 She gained notoriety for claiming to be in contact with Nostradamus through her hypnosis sessions.

 In 1992, Cannon founded Ozark Mountain Publishing which specializes in New Age, spirituality, and metaphysical books.

 Early life

 Dolores Eilene Taylor was born in St. Louis, Missouri on April 15, 1931.
 Her parents were Mary Elizabeth (née Hardin) and Arthur Taylor.
 She completed her education in 1947 when she was sixteen years old.

 Career

 Hypnotherapy

 In the 1960s, Cannon began using hypnotherapy to control her weight and to stop smoking.
 She learned hypnosis from her husband who was an amateur hypnotist.
 While her husband was stationed in a Navy base in Texas in 1969, a doctor asked the couple to use hypnosis to help a patient who had an eating disorder.
 Under hypnosis, the patient began claiming they were a flapper in Chicago in the 1920s during a previous life.
 In the following months, the Cannons continued hypnosis, and the patient claimed and detailed a further four past lives.
 However, her work was stalled when her husband was injured in a car accident later that year.

 In the late 1970s, Cannon returned to hypnotherapy and used it to treat clients.
 After past life regression sessions with thousands of clients, she created her own techniques and theories about reincarnation.
 She created what she called the Quantum Healing Hypnosis Technique (QHHT) which she believed allowed her to communicate with the client's subconscious.
 She claimed that her QHHT could heal any medical conditions by connecting the hypnotized person with a "different plane of consciousness".
 However, philosopher and academic Robert Todd Carroll notes that Cannon lacked medical training, was self-taught in hypnotherapy, and used the word quantum for her technique although "there is nothing quantum about it".